getcursor/crawler/README.md

 In Cursor, you can show GPT-4 project documentation to improve it's answers with @ commands like @Langchain and @Tokio.
 You can also spawn our crawler to add your own documention by typing "@Add" in chat.

-This repo is the list of documentation that's available for all users of Cursor with no "@Add" required.
+This repo is the list of documentation that's available for all users of Cursor with no "@Add" command required.